DiffuGR: Generative Document Retrieval with Diffusion Language Models: Related Work

 \subsection{Diffusion Models for Text Generation}

 Diffusion models are initially introduced in continuous domains such as image generation~\citep{song2020denoising,ho2020denoising}, and their success has inspired extensions to natural language processing by modeling text in continuous embedding spaces~\citep{li2022diffusion,gong2022diffuseq,gong-etal-2023-diffuseq}.
-These continuous diffusion language models demonstrate the feasibility of applying iterative denoising for text generation, for both pre-training and fine-tuning on transformer architectures~\citep{genie2023}.
 To better align with the discrete nature of text, discrete diffusion language models were later developed~\citep{austin2021structured,hoogeboom2021argmax,campbell2022continuous}, which progressively corrupt token sequences and then reconstruct the original text during the reverse process.
-Further benefits have been observed through initializing from pre-trained masked language models such as BERT~\citep{he-etal-2023-diffusionbert,ye2025diffusionlanguagemodelsperform}.
-Despite generation quality, recent work highlights the strengths of diffusion models in hybrid block-wise generation that balance sequential coherence with parallelism~\citep{ye2024diffusion,ye2024beyond,ye2025implicit,arriola2025blockdiffusion}.

 Scaling diffusion models to large language models (LLMs) has further extended their applicability. \citet{gulrajani2023likelihoodbased} analyzed scaling laws for continuous diffusion. ~\citet{lou2023discrete} showed that discrete masked diffusion models have achieved perplexities competitive with GPT-2.
 Building on this, large-scale efforts such as DiffuGPT and DiffuLLaMA adopt pretrained auto-regressive LLMs into diffusion-based frameworks~\citep{gong2025scalingdiffusionlanguagemodels}, while LLaDA~\citep{nie2025large} demonstrated that diffusion models trained from scratch at 8B parameters can rival strong auto-regressive LLMs like LLaMA3-8B.
-Recent commercial systems such as Mercury Coder~\citep{inceptionlabs_mercury} further validate the practicality of diffusion models for text and code generation.

-In summary, these advances establish diffusion models as a viable alternative for natural language generation.
-While in this work, we explore the new potential to use diffusion models for end-to-end document retrieval, i.e., the generation of DocIDs for a query.
+While diffusion models have shown promise, effective constrained decoding remains challenging.
+Recently, \citet{shi2025llada} proposed a specialized beam search for discrete diffusion in generative recommendation.
+In this work, we introduce and validate this decoding paradigm in the context of Generative Retrieval, demonstrating its capability to capture diverse retrieval candidates.